ralren/ReinEvent-Map/README.md

 - CREATE BACK BUTTON
 - FIX LOCATION INFO (when they’re all clumped together)
 - EMAIL THOSE PEOPLE ABOUT THE DOTS BEING BEHIND THE MAP SOMETIMES.
 WHAT'S UP WITH THAT?
-- CHANGE FILES ON SERVER TO OUR NEW ONES